top of page

 The group's four-day art retreat in Dwellingup is a highly anticipated event that nourishes the soul, sparks creativity, and forges lasting connections among like-minded individuals who share a passion for art.

-Could you please give details about the weekly meetings and the cost of membership to join the group?
+Could you please give details about the weekly meetings and costs?

-The group meets at the Lilac Hill North Pavilion, club rooms, 820 W Swan Rd, Caversham WA 6055, every Thursday.
-Membership fees are $50 per year and $5 per session, which includes coffee, tea and biscuits.
-The sessions run from 9 am to 3 pm.
+The group meets at the Lilac Hill North Pavilion club rooms, 820 West Swan Rd, Caversham WA, every Thursday.
+Fees are $50 per year and $5 per session, which includes coffee, tea and biscuits.
+Sessions run from 9 am to 3 pm.

-If you are interested in learning more about the group's available artwork or joining as a member, please get in touch with John or Tom.
+If you are interested in learning more about joining the group, please contact John or Tom.